 ‘Moonlight Pocket’ Citrine capped Smoky Quartz from Bismuth Dam, Torrington NSW

-These have rapidly become world favorites, and are extremely hard to obtain.
+These have rapidly become world favourites, and are extremely hard to obtain.
 I would love to be able to obtain a few more pieces from the ‘Moonlight Pocket’ to the collection!

 An interesting fact is there are more variety names given to Quartz than any other mineral, which makes each piece so unique and special in its own way.

-I would like to thank Paul, Nigel and Patrick on this discovery, these guys are a true inspiration.
-Without them putting in the huge amount of time, research and effort in making discoveries like this, my collection wouldn’t be half of what it is today.
+I would like to thank Paul, Nigel and Patrick for this discovery, these guys are a true inspiration.
+Without them putting in a huge amount of time, research and effort in making discoveries like this, my collection wouldn’t be half of what it is today.
 Australian specimens like this allow me to continue learning and fuel my passion.